Aomigo/Tamagochi/README.md

 - You can travel, do dungeons, eat and make your character exercise.
 - RESPONSIVE...

-I finished the game, everything is functional, but i'm not quite done yet

-This game is far from finished, here are the things i want to add :
+I finished the game, everything is functional, but i'm not quite done yet, here are the things i want to add :
 - A loot system (Done),
 - Easter eggs (WIP),
 - More interactions with the character,